-Yosemite Valley: This is the busiest location to work and volunteers may each contact 300-500 people per day, with all the Valley stations contacting 2,000-3,000 people per day.
-Participants may serve as docents in the Museum Gallery and answer questions in the Visitor Center.
+Yosemite Valley: This is the busiest location to work and volunteers may each contact 300 to 500 people per day, with all the Valley stations contacting 2,000 to 3,000 people per day.
+Participants may serve as docents in the Museum Gallery and answer questions in the Yosemite Exploration Center (formerly the Visitor Center) and new Welcome Center.
 They provide preventive search and rescue (PSAR) information to hikers on their way to the Mist Trail and Half Dome.
 They answer questions at a Yosemite Village booth and help people get oriented to valley destinations in visitor parking lots and at shuttle stops.